 Being a caregiver can be extremely rewarding, but it can also be overwhelming.
 Caring for a person with Alzheimer’s or related dementia takes time and effort.
 It can feel lonely and frustrating.
 You might even feel angry, which could be a sign you are trying to take on too much.
 It is important to find time to take care of yourself.
 Spend time with friends, join a support group, keep up with your hobbies, and remember to take breaks whenever you can.

-At Welbrook Santa Monica, we serve residents living with different types of dementia, such as Alzheimer’s, vascular dementia, Parkinson’s, Lewy body, and many others.
+At Tequesta Terrace, we serve residents living with different types of dementia, such as Alzheimer’s, vascular dementia, Parkinson’s, Lewy body, and many others.
 Our Memory Care program allows each resident to feel valued, successful, peaceful, cared for, and loved.